Introducing Sigma Filters

 The advantages of this at first don't seem to be very obvious, but as SOCs mature, over time, each detection rule becomes fairly unwieldily, eventually becoming an unmanageable mess in some situations.**

-We're now also free to update the rules folder within our Sigma detection-as-code repo with any of the available rule-pack update releases, without having to worry about our exclusion lists being removed as well.
+We're now also free to update the rules folder within our Sigma detection-as-code repo with any of the available rule-pack update releases, without having to worry about merge-conflicts or our exclusion lists being removed as well.

 With this addition, Sigma Filters can also be applied to more than one of our existing Sigma rules.
 This happens to be extremely useful for excluding or only-including certain hosts, users, or software from an entire list of detection rules – so no more copying the filter into each Sigma rule.